-4.7 Watchdog
+4.8 Watchdog

 This 16-bits register specifies the time in milliseconds to watchdog reset.
-If module does not receive any valid message within that time, all Digital and Analog Outputs will be set to the default state.
+If the module does not receive any valid message within this time, all digital and analog outputs will be set to the default state.

 This feature is useful if there is an interruption in data transmission and for security reasons.
 Output states must be set to the appropriate state in order to reassure the safety of persons or property.